Development

 76% predictivity before survey

-This suggests that as the industry continues its evolution, the use of all of the traditional and new metrics including the DriverTags will cause an increase in the predictivity of ratings.
-When 8 minute or longer actual samples of what a series will be to experience are used with the traditional metrics, we expect to see that the dial, intent, and quality rating scores have significant predictivity they will add to the DriverTags and Historic Factor.
+This suggests that as the industry continues its evolution, the use of all of the traditional and new metrics including the Value Signals will cause an increase in the predictivity of ratings.
+When 8 minute or longer actual samples of what a series will be to experience are used with the traditional metrics, we expect to see that the dial, intent, and quality rating scores have significant predictivity they will add to the Value Signals and Historic Factor.
 An expectation of 0.80 Adjusted R Squared is not unreasonable.
 For samples of up to 78 shows each we have seen 0.86 without survey measures.

 Tests with Real World Creatives